Azotemia - prerenal; Uremia; Renal underperfusion; Acute renal failure - prerenal azotemia

 - Acute kidney failure

 When to Contact a Medical Professional

-Go to the emergency room or call the local emergency number (such as 911) if you have symptoms of prerenal azotemia.
+Go to the emergency room or call 911 or the local emergency number if you have symptoms of prerenal azotemia.

 Quickly treating any condition that reduces the volume or force of blood flow through the kidneys may help prevent prerenal azotemia.